 ASME B16.5 describes dimensions, dimensional tolerances, etc., while ASTM describes various qualities of materials.
 Flange size Each ASME B16.5 flange has a variety of standard sizes.
 Pipeline installers in Canada or Australia mostly use NPS 6, Class 150, Schedule 40 ASME B16.5 weld neck flanges.

 We need to understand this process.
 Over the years, the industry has recognized the importance of installation and assembly.
-In Europe, the focus is on ensuring that connections are made by trained and certified technicians, which led to the publication of a European technical standard: TS EN 1591, part 4 entitled “Flanges and Connections”.
+In Europe, the focus is on ensuring connections are made by trained and certified technicians, which led to the publication of a European technical standard: TS EN 1591, part 4, entitled “Flanges and Connections.”

-Their publication shows the importance of effective control of the gasket manufacturing process to ensure flange tightness.
+Their publication shows the importance of effectively controlling the gasket manufacturing process to ensure flange tightness.
 Screening.
-Even if all the complex interlocking parts of the threaded flange connection are perfectly coordinated, this is the most important factor in the success or failure of the threaded flange connection.
+Even if all the complex interlocking parts of the threaded flange connection are perfectly coordinated, this is an essential factor in the success or failure of the threaded flange connection.

 Bolt Flange Connection

 Bolt flange connection is a complex combination of many factors (flanges, screws, seals, process, temperature, pressure, medium).
 All these elements are interrelated, and interdependence can lead to success.
 Flange connections mainly depend on proper control of the connection manufacturing process.

 Even if all the complex interconnecting components of the bolted flange connection are perfectly coordinated, the seal is one of the many reasons the bolted flange connection may leak.
 This is an essential factor for the success or failure of the bolted flange connection.
 Therefore, pay attention to the correct installation procedures when installing the seal.
 If operated correctly, the components will remain sealed for the expected life.
 Also, orifice plates

 are used with flanges.

 - Socket-Weld Flanges